JackFrauer/Website-Ban-linh-kien-may-tinh-Limupa/README.md

 ```

 ### Running The App
-Upload the files to your document root, Valet folder or run
+Go to the root folder and run
 ```
 php artisan serve
 ```